-A: Widetraffic is guaranteed to work on clean FSX installations using Microsoft default AI Traffic.
+A: Widetraffic is guaranteed to work on clean FSX / P3D installations using default AI Traffic library.
 It might work also with other freeware or payware AI Aircraft packages, although it's not possible to guarantee it, as long as the computers throughout the network use exactly the same AI Airplanes database, with same models and liveries (the %FSX%\simbojects\aircrafts folder should look the same throughout the network).
 Please consult the Widetraffic's documentation for other important information in order to ensure proper aircrafts synchonization.

 ANTIVIRUS WARNING (COMMON TO ALL PRODUCTS)